jamadagni/Kaleidoscope-LEDEffect-Rainbow/README.md

  [st:broken]: https://img.shields.io/badge/broken-X-black.svg?style=flat&colorA=e05d44&colorB=494e52
  [st:experimental]: https://img.shields.io/badge/experimental----black.svg?style=flat&colorA=dfb317&colorB=494e52

-Two colorful rainbow effects are implemented by this plugin: one where the rainbow waves through the keys, and another where the LEDs breathe though the colors of a rainbow.
-The difference is that in the first case, we have all the rainbow colors on display, and it waves through the keyboard.
-In the second case, we have only one color at a time, for the whole board, and the color cycles through the rainbow's palette.
+Three colorful rainbow effects are implemented by this plugin:

+1. the basic effect where we have only one color at a time for the whole board, and the color cycles through the rainbow's palette.
+2. the wave effect where the rainbow waves through the keys, showing all rainbow colors at the same time,
+3. a somewhat unusual (as in not everyone may be "into it") checkerboard effect where all rainbow colors are shown in alternating keys (try it!)

 ## Using the extension

-To use the plugin, include the header, and tell the firmware to use either (or both!) of the effects:
+To use the plugin, include the header, and tell the firmware to use the effects which you want:

 ```c++
 #include <Kaleidoscope-LEDControl.h>